MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-ideviceinfo-properties.md

 ---
 title: DeviceInfo.Properties property
-description: Retrieves a collection of all properties for this imaging device that are applicable when the device is not connected. ms.assetid: '1850fb8d-1f70-4b79-a0ac-c3f4aa159101'
+description: Retrieves a collection of all properties for this imaging device that are applicable when the device is not connected. ms.assetid: 1850fb8d-1f70-4b79-a0ac-c3f4aa159101
+keywords:
+- Properties property WIA Automation
-keywords: ["Properties property WIA Automation", "Properties property WIA Automation , DeviceInfo object", "DeviceInfo object WIA Automation , Properties property"]
+- Properties property WIA Automation , DeviceInfo object
+- DeviceInfo object WIA Automation , Properties property
 topic_type:
 - apiref
 api_name: